-An international pandemic treaty must centre on human rights
+An international pandemic treaty must centre on human rights, May 2021

 The proposed International Pandemic Treaty could be undermined by political posturing and national protectionism—or it could be an opportunity to chart a different global future based on human rights.
 Those in charge of drafting the treaty must begin with a clear look at the grave abuses that have characterized the covid-19 pandemic: authoritarian power grabs; continuing monopolies in diagnostics, therapeutics, and vaccines; failure to resource health systems; staggering setbacks for women; and an upsurge in violence, including covid-related hate crimes.
 Poorer and marginalized communities have borne the heaviest burden of policing; unemployment; and lack of food, health services, and security.
 Read the full article published in the BMJ here.